hslu-ige-laes/lcm/docs/docs/quickStartGuide/en/addDataPoints.md

 1. Navigate to `Settings > Data Points` in the sidebar
 1. Click `Add new`
-1. Fill in the form as follows and then click `Test settings and preview data` Your window should look like this<br><br>
+1. Fill in the form as follows and then click `Test settings and preview data`<br>
+   Your window should look like this<br><br>
    <img src="https://raw.githubusercontent.com/hslu-ige-laes/lcm/master/docs/assets/images/quickStartGuide_09.PNG" style="border:1px solid lightgrey"/><br>
 1. Click `Add new data point`